-- Support the development of residential neighbourhoods and subdivisions within areas designated "Residential" and "Future Residential" on Figure 10 - Land Use Designations Map. - 2.
-Permit the following housing forms in residential areas: - a.
-Single detached homes; - b.
-Duplex homes; - c.
-Triplexes; - d.
-Fourplexes; - e.
-Accessory suites within single detached homes; and - f.
-Carriage Houses. - 3.
-Permit a range of housing options to support current and future residents. - 4.
-Encourage the development of adaptive housing that allows residents to age in place. - 5.
-Permit the development of detached suites and carriage houses (suites above detached garages) where lot sizes are appropriate, and sufficient parking is provided to meet the needs of the uses on the property, subject to obtaining a sewage disposal permit from the FHA. - 6.
-Permit triplexes and fourplexes where lot sizes are appropriate, the proposed building is similar in height and scale to the surrounding homes, sufficient parking is provided to meet the needs of the uses on the property, and the character of the village is maintained. - 7.
-Encourage newly created lots within residential areas to accommodate a variety of building types to encourage new housing development in a variety of housing forms.
+- Support the development of residential homes and site-specific subdivision of properties within areas designated "Residential" and "Future Residential" on Figure 6 - Land Use Designations Map subject to sewage disposal approval by the Fraser Health Authority. - 2.
+For subdivision of existing lots designated as "Residential", the municipality will be divided into four residential zones that reflect the different community characteristics; as follows:

-- 8. Permit a higher housing density in new subdivisions subject to obtaining a sewage disposal permit from the FHA. - 9.
-Support alternative subdivision design principles that facilitate active living and social interaction, including but not limited to: - a.
+- a.
+R1 Zone Belcarra Bay, Whiskey Cove & Coombe the minimum lot size shall be 0.25 acres (0.10 ha) subject to sewage disposal approval by Fraser Health Authority. - b.
+R2 Zone Woodhaven Subdivision - the minimum lot size shall be 0.50 acres (0.20 ha) subject to sewage disposal approval by Fraser Health Authority. - c.
+R3 Zone Farrer Cove (South) the minimum lot size shall be 0.50 acres (0.20 ha) subject to Belcarra Council consulting with Metro Vancouver regarding road access prior to allowing half-acre subdivision, and subject to domestic water and sewage disposal approval by Fraser Health Authority. - d.
+R4 Zone Cosy Cove, Twin Islands & Farrer Cove (North) - the minimum lot size shall be 1.0 acre (0.40 ha) subject to domestic water and sewage disposal approval by Fraser Health Authority. - 5.
+The following housing forms are already permitted in Belcarra's residential areas subject to obtaining a sewage disposal approval by Fraser Health Authority: - a.
+Single detached homes, including small homes; - b.
+Duplex, triplex, and fourplex strata development homes; - c.
+Homes with age-in-place amenities such as elevators, chair-lifts, ramps & railings; - d.
+Accessory suites within single detached homes and accessory suites above garages; - e.
+Coach houses in conjunction with single detached homes. - 6.
+Permit a range of housing options to support current and future residents. - 7.
+Support the development of "adaptive housing" that allows residents to age-in-place including developer-led projects for adaptive housing. - 8.
+Support the renovation of existing homes to accommodate aging residents such as retrofitting ramps, railings, elevators, etc., that facilitate aging-in-place. - 9.
+Permit the development of detached suites and coach houses (suites above detached garages) where lot sizes are appropriate, and sufficient parking is provided to meet the needs of the uses on the property, subject to obtaining a sewage disposal permit from the FHA. - 10.
+Permit triplexes and fourplexes where lot sizes are appropriate, the proposed building is similar in height and scale to the surrounding homes, sufficient parking is provided to meet the needs of the uses on the property, and the character of the village is maintained. - 11.
+Encourage newly created lots within residential areas to accommodate a variety of building types to encourage new housing development in a variety of housing forms. - 12.
+Permit a higher housing density in new site-specific subdivisions subject to obtaining a sewage disposal permit from the Fraser Health Authority. - 13.
+Support alternative site-specific subdivision design principles that facilitate active living and social interaction, including but not limited to: - a.
 Trail networks; - b.
 Parks and spaces for play; and - c.
-Clustered housing (e.g., courtyard housing, co-housing, cottage housing, etc.) with shared parking areas and common areas to accommodate the necessary engineered sewage disposal systems required by the Fraser Health Authority. - 10.
-Ensure new housing is designed to preserve and enhance the semi-rural character of Belcarra. - 11.
-Continue to ensure residential development provides adequate space for parking to avoid the need for on-street parking. - 12.
+Clustered housing (e.g., courtyard housing, co-housing, cottage housing, etc.) with shared parking areas and common areas to accommodate the necessary engineered sewage disposal systems required by the Fraser Health Authority. - 14.
+Ensure new housing is designed to preserve and enhance the semi-rural character of Belcarra. - 15.
+Continue to ensure residential development provides adequate space for parking to avoid the need for on-street parking. - 16.
 Continue to permit home-based businesses.